 proved PRP was both safe and effective for reducing chronic back pain.

 When they put all the research together, they come to the undeniable conclusion that PRP therapy has shown itself effective for lower back pain.
 For the researchers, the evidence they uncovered was enough to persuade them that it’s time for extensive clinical trials into the feasibility of PRP as a chronic pain treatment.

 What It All Means

-If you’re a clinician considering being trained to offer PRP and stem cell therapies in your own practice, you are more than welcome to read the entire study.
+If you’re a clinician considering being trained to offer PRP and total nucleated cell therapies in your own practice, you are more than welcome to read the entire study.
 Doing so will give you a better understanding of the research than we could provide in a blog post.
-Perhaps the study will present the evidence you need to help you make your own decision about stem cell and
+Perhaps the study will present the evidence you need to help you make your own decision about total nucleated cell and

 If you are a patient, the take-away for you is that there are alternatives to surgery and pain medications.
 No one but you and your doctor can determine if PRP therapy is appropriate for your condition, but we do know that clinics from coast-to-coast are using PRP therapy to successfully treat the chronic pain of osteoarthritis and sports injuries.